AuReMe/esmecata/README.md

 * `-m/--mmseqs`: mmseqs option to be used for the clustering.

 String containing mmseqs options for cluster command (except --threads which is already set by --cpu command and -v).
 If nothing is given, esmecata will used the option "--min-seq-id 0.3 -c 0.8".
+For example you can give `--mmseqs "--min-seq-id 0.8 --kmer-per-seq 80"` to ask for a minimal identity between sequence of 80% and having 80 kmers per sequence.

 * `--linclust`: replace `mmseqs cluster` by `mmseqs linclust` (faster but less sensitive)